mus3na/MyPDF/README.md

 # MyPDF
-Lite weight free PDF editor
+Free PDF Reader & Editor

 Copyright (C) 2026 Ir.
 Ts.
 Musnazril Bin Mustaq Khan.
 All rights reserved.
 Portions Copyright (C) 2026 mus3na.
 All rights reserved.
 For conditions of distribution and use, see License.pdf.